seriousManual/fin-splunk/README.md

 ## todo:

+* export type discovery and adaption (supports only CSV-MT940 right now)
 * use seperate config file from the user route
 * make the index name configurable
 * make the place where the data files live configurable (cli parameter)